ABOUT THE CHIEF BREWING OFFICER

 It's been said that "wellness has a race problem", and I think that problem is multi-pronged.
 Representation, access, and barriers to entry.
 I created Cultured Kombucha because I love brewing and drinking kombucha, but also because I wanted to tackle some of those barriers to wellness.
 Cultured Kombucha exists to create a tribe; a tribe of healthy bacteria conspiring for your good, a tribe of positive and supportive people looking to better themselves and those around them, a tribe of people looking to affect positive change in black and minority communities.
 We're brewing for the culture.

-Cultured Kombucha is brewed in Maryland/Washington D.C. and is a woman and minority-owned business.
+Cultured Kombucha is brewed in Washington D.C. and is a woman and minority-owned business.
 We believe all communities should have access to and knowledge of internal health and wellness, so we brew this kombucha for culture, and for those who might otherwise overlook probiotic benefits.
-Here are some ways we're looking to create positive change for black and minority populations:
+Like so many other small businesses, Cultured was gravely impacted by COVID-19 and many other hurdles that minority-owned businesses face at a disproportionate rate.

 BLACK HEALTH IN AMERICA